dialoguemd/covid-19/docs/index.md

+layout: page
-# COVID-19: What you need to know
+title: Canada COVID-19: What you need to know
+permalink: /

 This site explains how to update and extend content on covid19.dialogue.co